A class of parabolic reaction-diffusion systems governed by spectral fractional Laplacians : Analysis and numerical simulations: Introduction

 Since the unknown \(\mathbf{u} = (u_1, \cdots, u_m)\) represents quantities such as chemical concentrations or population densities, we focus on nonnegative solutions.
-Therefore, the initial data have to be chosen nonnegative, i.e., \(u_{0i} \geq 0\) for any $i\in\llbracket1,m\rrbracket$.
-Moreover, it is well-known that solutions, as long as they exist, remain nonnegative if the reaction terms \(f_i\) satisfy the so-called "quasi-positivity" property, that is:
+Therefore, the initial data have to be chosen nonnegative, i.e., \(u_{0i} \geq 0\) for each $i\in\llbracket1,m\rrbracket$.
+Moreover, it is well-known that solutions, as long as they exist, remain nonnegative if the reaction terms \(f_i\) satisfy the so-called ``quasi-positivity" property, that is: {\midsize } In addition, in many cases, the model inherently includes a control or even preservation of the total mass, specifically